Gaushikmr/gaushikmr/README.md

 - Focussing on improving my skills to land a role where I can make mistakes,learn,grow and take responsibilities.
 - Trying to contribute more to OpenSource
-- working on my personal portfolio and projects surrounding it.
+- Working on my personal portfolio and projects surrounding it.